Lethal Bizzle: 2013–2016: Non-album chart success

 From 2013, Lethal Bizzle began experimented with musical genres, particularly with dance, dubstep and house music.
 Bizzle released a string of non-album singles without releasing a full-length project.
-He released the single "Not a Saint" with Dutch DJ & producer Vato Gonzalez and frequent collaborator Donae'o, which peaked at number 20.
+He released the single "Not a Saint" with Dutch DJ and producer Vato Gonzalez and frequent collaborator Donae'o, which peaked at number 20.
 This was followed by "Party Right" featuring Ruby Goe, which peaked in the top 30.
 The grime-dubstep song "They Got It Wrong" featuring Wiley peaked in the top 80, and was later remixed featuring Krept and Konan, Kano and Squeeks.
 In 2014, "The Drop" featuring Cherri Voncelle also peaked in the top 20.

 In late 2014, the single "Rari WorkOut" featuring Jme and Tempa T received notable attention due to the popularity of Bizzle's Snapchat posts of working out in the gym.
 The single became tied with "Pow!
 (Forward)" as Bizzle's highest-charting single as a solo artist, peaking at number 11.
 In 2015, the popular dance-inspired single "Fester Skank" also charted at number 11, giving Bizzle three top 15 chart entries and three peaking at number 11.

 The singles "Going to the Gym", considered a sequel to "Rari WorkOut", "Playground" featuring Shakka, "Dude" featuring Stormzy and "Box" featuring Jme and Face were also released, three of which entered the top 100.